Rufai5/alx-backend/0x03-queuing_system_in_js/README.md

     + Make sure to use `promisify` with Redis.
     + Make sure to use the `await`/`async` keyword to get the value from Redis.
     + Make sure the format returned by the web application is always JSON and not text.
-    + Make sure that only the allowed amount of seats can be reserved.
+    + Make sure that only the allowed amount of seats can be reserved.    + Make sure that the main route is displaying the right number of seats.

-    + Make sure that the main route is displaying the right number of seats.
+# Authur: Rufai Muhammed